Lake Tennyson: Location

 Lake Tennyson is located within the headwaters of the Clarence River; the river flows through the lake.
 Lake Tennyson is framed by the St James Range to the west, and the Crimea Range to the east.

 Lake Tennyson is part of Molesworth Station, New Zealand's largest farm.
 Access from Hanmer Springs (43 km) is on Clarence Valley Road via Jacks Pass, and then Tophouse Road along the Clarence River to the Maling Pass car park.
 The Clarence River is crossed via bridge at the car park and after a short drive on the Rainbow Road, the access road to the lake is signposted on the left.
 This route is suitable for two-wheel drives.

 The alternative access is from Saint Arnaud (75 km).
 Just east of the township, the route turns right off State Highway 63 onto Rainbow Road (also known as Wairau–Hanmer Springs Hydro Road).
 This route follows the Wairau River to Island Saddle, which is New Zealand's highest legal road at 1347 m.
 From there, it is 5.5 km to the turn off to Lake Tennyson.
-This road is suitable for four-wheel drives only, has seasonal access restrictions, and a toll applies that is payable at Rainbow Station.
+This road is suitable for four-wheel drive vehicles only, has seasonal access restrictions, and a toll applies that is payable at Rainbow Station.

 The Maling Pass car park in close proximity to Lake Tennyson is the most common start point for those who want to explore the St James Cycle Trail.